AI Generates, You Verify

 Why read the generated code at all?
 The tests pass.
 Pyright is clean.
 Why not just move on?

-This is the trust gap.
-The Stack Overflow 2025 developer survey found that 66% of developers say their biggest frustration with AI-generated code is "solutions that are almost right."
-The code compiles, the obvious tests pass, but there is a subtle flaw you do not notice until production.
+This is the trust gap: the distance between "the tests pass" and "the code is correct for all inputs."
+In the Stack Overflow 2025 developer survey, 66% of developers cite as a frustration with AI tools "solutions that are almost right, but not quite."
+The code compiles, the obvious tests pass, but there is a subtle flaw you do not notice until production (the live version of the software that real users rely on).

 Reading the generated code is how you close the trust gap.
 The tests verify the cases you specified.
 Your PRIMM reading verifies the logic.
 Together, they give you confidence that the function works for all inputs, not just the two you tested.